 I also wash diapers every 2-3 days using normal temperature automatic washer.
 This is the best method I maintain my cloth diaper stash clean and stink-free.

 All in all, I would say I never had any regrets choosing this brand.
-It has served us for more than 3 years until now and I can forgive whatever disappointment it will give us from this point onwards.
+It has served us for more than 3 years, and I can forgive whatever disappointment it has given us from that point onwards.

 Some brands have disappointed me from day 1 while others took a few weeks or months to show some flaws.
 This is one of those lucky impulse buys I made in my whole life.

-But if I will become a mother again, I would probably go the All-In-Two way for overnight use, specifically, use the Best Bottoms All-In-Two covers and overnight stay dry inserts in combination with a charcoal bamboo insert for added absorbency.
-Main reason is that I already know the Best Bottoms can handle heavy-wetters.
+But if I will become a mother again, I would probably go the All-In-Two way for overnight use, specifically, use the Best Bottoms All-In-Two covers and with the Charlie Banana insert, in combination with a charcoal bamboo insert for added absorbency.
+The main reason is that I already know the Best Bottoms can handle heavy-wetters.
 It is also way more economical in the long run compared to disposables.
 But I will stick to Charlie Banana for daytime use.

 Published on: November 7, 2015